Monday, October 7, 2024

 Criticisms of the Lynch Movie

 Most people don't care for the Lynch movie, so I'm hardly taking a risk panning it.
 The choice of Lynch as director is actually the first mystery: he wasn't a science fiction director, and didn't particularly like science fiction, and it showed.
-He also wasn't able to make the movie he wanted to.
-Even so, confessing my bias, I'm not much of a Lynch fan to begin with, and even his fans mostly concede that Dune wasn't strong work.
 (In the same vein, I'm a fan of much of John Updike's work but his attempt at science fiction Toward the End of Time fell quite flat.)
 Amazingly, Lynch was apparently considered to direct Return of the Jedi, and even as someone who doesn't love the original episodes as much as most, I think that would have been a mistake.
+He also wasn't able to make the movie he wanted to.
+Even so, in the interest of full disclosure, I'm not much of a Lynch fan to begin with, and even his fans mostly concede that Dune wasn't strong work.

 A positive: given the limitations on travel between planets, I would expect massive genetic drift.
 I actually liked the physical differences between the imperial family, the Harkonnens and the Atreides and hope the Villeneuve movie expands this.